 3. Repair or Replacement

-Based on their assessment, the contractor will recommend whether to repair or replace the damaged shingles.
+Based on their assessment, the contractor will recommend whether you need a shingle roof repair or an extended solution to replace the damaged shingles.
 Sometimes, only a few shingles require fixing, while in other cases, more extensive repairs may be necessary.

 4. Quality Repairs